A defined endpoint

 Frequently Asked Questions

 Yes.
-Obsolete and discontinued products are commonly reviewed.
+Obsolete and discontinued products are commonly purchased.

 Yes.
 Customer returns and reverse logistics inventory are frequently included.

 Yes.
-Excess inventory, overstock, surplus goods, and returns are often handled in one transaction.
+You can sell excess, overstock, surplus, obsolete, and returns in one transaction.

-Does inventory need to be in perfect condition?
+Does my inventory need to be in perfect condition?

 Excess inventory, overstock, obsolete products, and customer returns all create the same challenge: inventory that no longer belongs in your operation.